A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction

-Through our numerical tests, we demonstrate pointwise second-order convergence for the displacement between the positions of the two interface representations in our algorithm.
+Numerical tests demonstrate that approximate Lagrange multiplier forces can be constructed to achieve pointwise second-order convergence for the discrepancy between the positions of the two interface representations in our algorithm.
 We also report at least second-order accuracy in structural volume representing the incompressibility error of the Lagrangian domain.
-Between first and second-order convergence is obtained for the pointwise spatio-temporal error of the structural displacement while fully recovering a second-order convergence for the temporal integration.
-Additionally, our simulations demonstrate that structures with low and near-equal density ratios are successfully modeled with reasonable time step sizes with no apparent restrictions caused by \emph{added mass instabilities}.
-We previously reported this advantage of the method for rigid-body FSI \cite{kolahdouz2021sharp}.
-This work provides further evidence that the ILE formulation can handle flexible-body FSI problems with large added mass effects.
-Instabilities due to the artificial added mass effect have been previously reported for weakly coupled FSI schemes with explicit time stepping schemes when low or nearly equal structure-to-fluid density ratios are present \cite{forster2007artificial,liu2014stable,young2012hybrid}.
-We believe that the evident robustness of the method to artificial added mass instabilities stems from its consistent treatment of the momentum of the fluid near the fluid-structure interface \cite{kolahdouz2021sharp}.
-Finally, the partitioned formulation also provides the flexibility of using multi-rate time-stepping capability which will relax time-step restrictions and boost the computational performance by allowing separate choices of time-step sizes in the fluid and solid mechanics solvers.
-We demonstrate this capability of the present approach for the simulation of the damped structural instability of an enclosed reservoir.
+Our time integration scheme is demonstrated to yield second-order accuracy for the structural displacement, and the overall scheme yields between first-~and second-order accuracy in a full spatio-temporal convergence study.
+Additionally, our simulations demonstrate that structures with low and near-equal density ratios are successfully modeled with reasonable time step sizes with no apparent restrictions caused by artificial added mass instabilities.
+Instabilities due to the artificial added mass effect have been previously reported for weakly coupled FSI schemes with explicit time stepping schemes for systems with low or nearly equal structure-to-fluid density ratios \cite{forster2007artificial,liu2014stable,young2012hybrid}.
+Though no theoretical proof is provided in this work, we hypothesize that the evident robustness of the method to artificial added mass instabilities stems from its consistent treatment of the momentum of the fluid near the fluid-structure interface.
+Finally, the partitioned formulation also provides the flexibility of using multi-rate time-stepping, which can relax time-step restrictions and boost the computational performance by allowing separate choices of time-step sizes in the fluid and solid mechanics solvers.
+We demonstrate this capability of the present approach for the simulations of the modified Turek-Hron benchmark and damped structural instability of an enclosed fluid reservoir.